Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

-\smallhead{Estimation Accuracy in a Non-Conflict Environment} We investigate the estimation accuracy of the five proposed latency models in an environment where request conflicts (slow paths) do not occur.
-We deploy a client in Tokyo and the replicas in three to seven locations, i.e., $n = 3, 4, 5, 6, 7$, randomly selected from the 13 regions.
-For each number of $n$, we selected 100 replica placement patterns randomly, resulting in 500 placements, where we measured both the actual and estimated latencies.
+We investigate the estimation accuracy of the five proposed latency models in an environment without request conflicts (slow paths).
+We deploy a client in Tokyo and the replicas in three to seven locations, i.e., $n = 3, 4, 5, 6, 7$, randomly selected from the 13 regions listed in Table \ref{tab:regions}.
+For each $n$, we selected 100 replica placement patterns randomly, resulting in 500 placements, and measured the actual and estimated latencies.

 Generally, configuring an even number of replicas is considered rare because even replicas do not increase the number of tolerable faulty replicas.
 The number of tolerable faulty replicas in the fast paths of FastPaxos and Domino can be improved by using replicas; for example, the fast path tolerates one faulty replica when $n = 4$.
 Moreover, Loruenser et al.~clarified that additional replicas can suppress leader elections due to packet loss~\cite{loruenser_towards_2023}.
 Thus, we consider even replicas.